Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-1-Setup-SAML-Playground/README.md

 1. Open the **WebApp_SAML** application
 1. Open the `Web.config` file and replace the key `ida:ADFSMetadata` value with your ADFS FederationMetadata.xml URI.
 For instance:

     ```xml
     <add key="ida:ADFSMetadata" value="https://sts.contoso.com/FederationMetadata/2007-06/FederationMetadata.xml" />
     ```

 1. The key `ida:Wtrealm` is the current website URL.
 Since this sample is running on *localhost*, there is no need to update it.

 ## Run the sample

-Clean and build the solution, then run the **WebApp_SAML** application and sign-in using an AD FS user.
+Clean and build the solution, then run the **WebApp_SAML** application and sign-in using an ADFS user.
 The homepage will print the claims in the user's token.

+## Next chapter

+In the next chapter, we'd cover [Azure AD Connect sync configuration for migration scenarios](../1-2-Setup-AzureADConnect/README.md)

 ### Useful resources